dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_3.md

         if ∃ A ∈ ancestors.
 A ≤ M then
             return NON-TERMINATING
         else
-            for each t ∈ T with t enabled at M and M′ such that M [t〉M′ E ← E ∪ { (M,t,M′) }
+            for each t ∈ T with t enabled at M and M′ such that M [t〉 M′ E ← E ∪ { (M,t,M′) }
                 F ← F ∪ M′
     return TERMINATING